 canon rebel xt series camera

-- have the switch on the lens set to AF (auto-focus) and
+Make sure the switch on the barrel of the lens is set to AF.